The original Star Wars movie premiered on May 25, 1977.

 In 1976 I picked up a new science fiction novel called Star Wars by George Lucas.
 I did not know at the time that it was ghost-written by Alan Dean Foster, a popular sci-fi writer.
-The following year, on May 25, 1977, the movie debuted in only 40 theaters around the country, with little of the advanced fanfare we’re used to today.
+The following May, the movie debuted in only 40 theaters around the country, with little of the advanced fanfare we’re used to today.
 But word of mouth spread fast, and when I heard it was showing at the Coronet Theater in San Francisco, I went with my buddies.
 The line to get in stretched around the block, even during the first week.
-When I saw the Star Destroyer come across the screen after the title scroll, I yelled out “I’m impressed!”
+When I saw the Imperial Star Destroyer come across the screen after the title scroll, I yelled out, “I’m impressed!”

-On my way out of the theater, I was stopped for a radio interview.
+On my way out of the theater, a reporter stopped me for a radio interview.
 “Did you think it was fun?”
-I replied “Yes” but it was so much more.
+I replied, “Yes” but it was so much more.
 I would return several times to see it again.
 Star Wars ran there at the Coronet for 29 weeks.
-The new Star Wars movie opens in over 10,000 theaters in the US.
+The new Star Wars movies open in over 10,000 theaters in the US.
 How times have changed.

 The general pessimism about the movie allowed George Lucas to take a small salary, but he negotiated the retention of a sizable chunk of the merchandising rights.
 That first book turned into a book empire.
 The Star Wars Expanded Universe also includes comic books as well as games — board, video, online, and computer — plus TV and movies.
 There were t-shirts, toasters, lightsabres, bottle openers, headphones, tape dispensers, popcorn makers, action figures, watches, cups, pens, slippers, and class rings.

-The most recent movie in the saga is Star Wars: Episode VII – The Force Awakens.
-I’ve recently re-watched the previous films, in what is called Machete Order.
-Episodes IV, V, II, III, VI.
+I’ve recently re-watched the previous films, in what is called Machete Order: Episodes IV, V, II, III, VI.
 Why this order?
-The prequel trilogy is essentially back-story, and everything in Episode I that you need to know gets mentioned in Episode II.
+The prequel trilogy is essentially back-story.
+Everything in Episode I that you need to know gets mentioned in Episode II.
 Episode III then provides more impact to Episode VI.

 J.J.
-Abrams, who has had a successful run at the recent Star Trek reboot films, co-wrote, directed, and produced Episode VII.
+Abrams, who had a successful run at the recent Star Trek reboot films, co-wrote, directed, and produced Episode VII.
 There is in popular culture an unnecessary rivalry between Star Trek and Star Wars, but I like both.
 Star Wars differs from Star Trek in that the former spends less time on the science and features “lived in” spaceships that are not military clean.
 Its themes are different as well.
 While Star Trek always mirrored current-day political and social issues, Star Wars takes a more heroic or epic approach.
-I discuss this topic more fully in my article comparing Star Trek to Star Wars here.

 It’s well known that George Lucas favored Joseph Campbell’s Power of Myth and the Hero’s Adventure.
 The first Star Wars movie picks that up as Luke wants “to become a Jedi like my father before me.”
 Themes of (Jedi) knights of the roundtable, squires (padawans, apprentices), and fair princesses to be rescued harken back to King Arthur’s court.
 In that way, it plays more to fantasy themes than traditional sci-fi themes.
 And because it was “A long time ago in a galaxy far, far away” rather than the future, you see a parallel with the fall of the Roman Senate and its Republican form of government, to be replaced by a Galactic Empire and a dictatorial power-hungry Emperor.
 But you cannot miss the sci-fi homage to Isaac Asimov’s Foundation trilogy novels with its Galactic Empire.
 Nor Kurosawa’s Hidden Fortress movie.
 Nor the drones (droids) from Douglas Trumbull’s Silent Running film.